 Maropitant (Cerenia®)

 Cerenia for dogs is a veterinary-specific anti-nausea medication that works by blocking signals in the brain that trigger nausea.
 Vets often use Cerenia to treat acute vomiting from GI upset or other conditions and to prevent motion sickness in dogs.
-Personally, I love Cerenia, and it is one of my favorite choices for preventing car sickness.
+Personally, I love Cerenia, and it is one of my favorite choices for preventing car sickness in dogs.

 In a study evaluating the efficacy and safety of Cerenia for the prevention of vomiting due to motion sickness, a dose of Cerenia decreased vomiting by 86.1% compared to a placebo when given two hours prior to travel.
 And even when given 10 hours before the trip, it still decreased vomiting by 76.5%.